PrakashChoure2002/support.eventyay.com/schedule-event-pages/How-to-feature-speakers-on-the-event-main-page.md

 # How to feature speakers on the event main page?

-Every time when you organise an event, you would receive a number of speaker submissions and you want to display your key or featured speakers to your main page on `Eventyay`.
+Every time when you organize an event, you would receive a number of speaker submissions and you want to display your key or featured speakers to your main page on `Eventyay`.
 In order to display or to feature your speakers, please follow these steps:

 ## Step 1: Log in
 `Log in` by using your `username` and `password`